anzenker/master_thesis_anzenker_2025/README.md

 │   ├── 8_plots
 │           └── ...
 ```
+An examplary desription of the output files and ouptut plots can be found here: [examplary_results_output.md](/docs/examplary_results_output.md)

 <a name="manual"></a>
 #### 3.2.4 Code implemented into the nanoTome pipeline
 All code implemented into the pipeline can be found in [commands.md](/docs/commands.md) for manual execution.